 The Wonderboom 2 is just four inches tall, but packs a punchUltimate Ears

-Available in blue, gray, black and red, the Wonderboom 2 speaker by Ultimate Ears is remarkably compact and portable, yet offers 13 hours of Bluetooth audio playback, is water resistant, and has a rugged, drop-proof construction.
+Available in blue, gray, black and red – and more affordable than ever, at $80 – the Wonderboom 2 speaker by Ultimate Ears is remarkably compact and portable, yet offers 13 hours of Bluetooth audio playback, is water resistant, and has a rugged, drop-proof construction.
 It also floats, so there's no need to worry is you drop it in the swimming pool.

 Oversize volume up and down buttons take up much of the front of the speaker, making it really easy to adjust the audio levels, and there's a useful fabric hook on top to clip it to your backpack, or maybe hang it up in the middle of a tent.

 Compared to the original Wonderboom, this second-generation model has more bass, 30 percent extra battery life, waterproofing, and the option to pair two together to create wireless stereo sound.
 The speaker is just four inches tall, 3.4 inches wide, and weighs 1.4 pounds.